WVURAIL/dspira/_posts/2021-07-01-Ubuntu_Installation.md

       * In the search box type "encryption".
       * In the menu that pops up, click on *Manage Bitlocker*.
       * Verify that it is off and turn off if needed.
-      * If it was on and you turn it off, you will need to wait until Windows has completed un-encrypting the hard drive before you can proceed.
+      * If you disable encryption, wait for Windows to finish decrypting the drive before proceeding.
 This could take some time.

    Now you are ready to partition the hard drive.